To watch video version of this post click here.

 Don’t stand like a deer in the headlights next time your child misbehaves.
 Grab the Scripts for Managing Crazy-Making Behaviour and know exactly what to say next time your toddler or preschooler isn’t listening.

 Children learn to regulate by being regulated, and the result of this is children that can see differences and explore them without getting offended, without being scared, and without going into fight-or-flight.
-Self-regulated children don’t grow up into bigoted racist ableist adults because people with different sexual orientation race or ability aren’t threats.
+Self-regulated children don’t grow up into bigoted racist ableist adults because people with different sexual orientations, races, or abilities aren’t threats.
 Self-regulated boys grow up to be self-regulated men who are not misogynists because they don’t feel the need to tear women down in order to remain feeling safe.
 Self-regulated girls grow up into self-regulated women who are not scared of speaking up and being hurt and taking risks.

-They are able to do this because they have learned to judge actual danger based on actual behavior cues, process that information and utilize the mental skills needed to stay calm.
+They’re able to do this because they have learned to judge actual danger based on actual behavior cues, process that information and utilize the mental skills needed to stay calm.

 That’s why understanding self-regulation and how it develops is so important.